dbrait/NHL/README.md

 Attempt to use bayesian methods to adjust for goalie performances, using the expected shot chart for each goalie over their full career.
 In the process of conducting a similar analysis with skaters and their shooting percentage.

+Using opening and closing line odds from the last decade to predict against the line and total.